ozovalihasan/restaurant-page/README.md

 - Run `npm run dev`
 - Open your browser and go to http://localhost:8080 and open 'dist' folder

-I suggest using VSCode as editor and [live server extenstion](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for development
+I suggest using VSCode as editor and [live server extenstion](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for development.

 ## Authors